UPF Q&A

 No, there are no earmarked amounts per sector and no even distribution across the sectors.

 No, this is not possible.
-This application round has different criteria.
-The criteria your application must now meet have changed.
+This application round has different criteria and modified objectives that your application must meet.

 Applicants should complete the subsidy application and all documents, annexes and reports in English.
 You may not submit a proposal in any other language, including Ukrainian.